Want to get a vintage Newcastle shirt? Read on…

-You can pick up some top notch retro Newcastle shirts here including a 1927 home shirt – the season Newcastle last won the top flight, thanks mainly due to the goals of Hughie Gallacher.
+You can pick up some top notch retro Newcastle shirts here including a 1927 home shirt (above right) – the season Newcastle last won the top flight, thanks mainly due to the goals of Hughie Gallacher.

 Gallacher was Newcastles record signing when he joined from Airdrie in 1925 for £5,500.
 Gallacher inspired Newcastle to the title and was top scorer for each of the five seasons he was with the club.
 He left in 1930 having scored 133 goals in 160 games.

 Gallacher’s story has a tragic end, after the sudden death of his wife in 1950 he became depressed and lonely.
 In May 1957 he returned home after a night of drinking, he got in an argument with his 14-year-old son Mattie and threw an ashtray at his son which struck him drawing blood.

 His son was taking into the care of his Aunt Dolly and Gallacher was taken to court on an assault charge.
 He was due in Gateshead Magistrates Court on 12 June 1957, the day before he stepped in front of an express train and was instantly killed.
 He was just 54-years-old.